-The entity finally rose from its seat and sighed, "I'm afraid I can't do that."
+The entity finally rises from its seat and sighs, "I'm afraid I can't do that."

 "Why not?
 You have to!
 I'm going to bring him back!
 You can't take him from me!
 You're going to give him back, you hear me!?
 I… I had so much I didn't get to say to him!
 It's my fault he's dead!
 I talked him into coming with me!
 I have to make it right!
 I HAVE TO BRING HIM BACK!"

-"So much you wanted to say?" the Truth repeated.
+"So much you wanted to say?" the Truth repeats.
 "Is that so?"

 "Yes, so please, let me see it again."

 "As I said before, I can't do that.
 I've already shown you as much as I can for the toll you've paid."